Aggression in Dogs: Warning Signs, Behavior Problems, and Types of Dog Aggression

 Dog Aggression: Warning Signs & Behavior Issues

-5. Excessive barking or lunging
+• Too many barking or lunging loudly

 Dog Behavior, Warning Signs, and Types of Dog Aggression: